-The Catholic Schools Inspectorate is committed to ensuring that all inspectors understand their safeguarding responsibilities and keep their knowledge up to date.
-All inspectors must be able to demonstrate that they have completed safeguarding training at yearly intervals, either as part of their role in school or independently using a recognised package as advised by their sponsoring diocese.
-All training should reflect 'local issues' to the schools being inspected (this will be reflected in the local authority's procedures).
-The Catholic Schools Inspectorate will provide annual training on the Inspectorate's policy and procedures.
+The Catholic Schools Inspectorate is committed to ensuring that all licensed inspectors understand their safeguarding responsibilities and keep their knowledge up to date.
+All licensed inspectors are required to confirm that they have completed safeguarding training at yearly intervals, either as part of their role in school or independently using a recognised package as advised by their sponsoring diocese.
+The Catholic Schools Inspectorate will provide annual training on the Inspectorate's policy and procedures, including this Safeguarding Policy.
+Licensed Inspectors will also be required to sign the 'Inspector Annual Confirmation Form' annually to confirm that they have read this Safeguarding Policy.